TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

 TODO
     - Add club (and maybe uni?)
     - Integrate the DB With the ADMIN menu (Affected stuff; AdminFragment, DummyStudent and DummyUniversities should be removed once you get the db working.)

-    - make and synchronize images to students, posts (maybe more)
-    - login applies a "logged in" status, after sign up, it tries to connect but doesn't apply the logged in status, have to change that
     - polish signups and logins inputs (better conditions to control the coherence of data put inside of the db)

 DONE: